Helfima/FactorioMod_HelfimaLib/Docs/CreateForm.md

 end)
 ```

-Change UI size, we ca presize the Frame
+Change UI size, we can presize the Frame
 ```lua
 -------------------------------------------------------------------------------
 ---On Style